near/near-microindexers/README.md

 We use `indexer-balances` in production; we use FT part of `indexer-events` in production as well.
 The other pieces are frozen for now, they need to be upgraded and reviewed before any production usage.

+### What is "Balance Mode" for `indexer-balances`

+`indexer-balances` requires the Near balance prior to the current block in order to calculate, and store, the delta.
+Previously, this value was fetched directly from JSON RPC, but as transaction volume increased, this method became a bottleneck within the application.
+A more performant approach is to fetch the previously stored balance from the DB, but this also comes with drawbacks.
+In summary:
+- `DB` - Performant, but potentially more error prone as incorrect deltas propagate to deltas following
+- `RPC` - Less performant, but also less error prone as the deltas rely on actual on-chain balances

+Additionally, as `DB` relies on existing data, it can not be started from any arbitrary block, it requires the all blocks prior have already been indexed.
+The limitation does not exist for `RPC`.

+The `--balance-mode` flag allows switching between the described methods so that the trade-offs can be more effectively managed.